grow onions from seed, with seed breeder don tipping of siskiyou seeds

 I got both lessons from Don Tipping, a seed breeder and farmer who’s “been a samurai warrior for” some exceptional Allium varieties, along with a number of other crops with names like River Spirit Rainbow flour corn, and Alive Vates kale and ‘Mideast Peace’ cucumber.
 Don spearheads the Siskiyou Seeds effort from his home farm in southern Oregon (with help from the occasional sleepy assistant, above, working in the greenhouse).

-Read on and listen in using the player below or at this link to the January 19, 2015 podcast of our conversation, and come away with a new reverence for the contents of every seed packet, and as promised: Learn to grow onions from seed like an expert.
+Read along as you listen to the Jan.
+19, 2015 edition of my public-radio show and podcast using the player below.
+Come away with a new reverence for the contents of every seed packet, and as promised: Learn to grow onions from seed like an expert.
 No, bigger bulbs are not always better as a goal, it turns out, and planting on the traditional grid, one seedling every 8 inches?
 You may find yourself rethinking that detail, too.

 my q&a with don tipping of siskiyou seeds